SPECIAL REPORT: Small Survivors

 Devastating news, but letting the family’s furry friend die wasn’t an option.
 Harpole sought out an oncologist and Shelby began chemotherapy twice a week, every week.
 “She looked liked she was dead lying there so that was really hard,” said Harpole as she described Shelby during treatment.

-Now, it’s a like hitting replay.
+Now, it’s makelike hitting replay.
 Harpole’s other dog, Hannah, was diagnosed with lymphoma just 3 or 4 months ago.
 Months of money put into the medical care of their pets, some might call it crazy, but the Harpoles believe even just a few extra days of slobbery kisses makes it worth it.
-Harpole said, “for all the joy they have given me throughout their lives and that’s all well with a few exceptions, with a few exceptions its all been joyful, I just feel like I have to do my best for them.”
+Harpole said, “for all the joy they have given me throughout their lives and that’s all well with a few exceptions, with a few exceptions it’s all been joyful, I just feel like I have to do my best for them.”

 That’s why they drive to Tyler every week to see Dr. Laura Cauthen.
-They aren’t alone in this, there are around 80 million dogs in the U.S., of that, 20 million die of cancer.
+They aren’t alone in this, there are around 80 million dogs in the U.S., and of that, 20 million die of cancer.
 On average Americans cash out about 1$5 billion in medical care for their pets each year.
 “If we can buy them some time with good quality of life with chemotherapy, we do that,” said Dr. Cauthen.
-She went on to say cancer treatment is so different for dogs as it is humans.
+She went on to say cancer treatment is so different for dogs as it is for humans.
 “While we do use chemotherapy, we use it a little bit more conservatively.
-We try to maintain the dog’s appetite, try to minimize any side effects and just try to buy them as much time as possible with a good quality of life,” said Cauthen.
+We try to maintain the dog’s appetite, try to minimize any side effects, and just try to buy them as much time as possible with a good quality of life,” said Cauthen.